-For WAVs there are two main types of entry; rear and side entry, which can both be accessed with the help of a ramp or lift.
+For WAVs there are two main types of entry: rear and side entry.
+Both can be accessed with the help of a ramp or lift.

 There are many options available to make accessing a disability converted vehicle easier, after selecting the ideal base car.
 The key things to consider include: